 Step 5: Add Ornaments

 - Pipe cleaners, that match the color of the tree, work better to hang ornaments with than traditional ornament hangers.
+Bonus – you can save them and reuse them next year!

 - Snug the ornament up against the tree branch when attaching it to the tree instead of letting it dangle.